nixys/nxs-marketplace-ansible/README.md

 # nxs-marketplace-ansible
-A tool for faster setup and easy deployment and configures of core technologies
+A tool for faster setup, easy deployment and configures of core technologies